Your Ad Here

 by Chris Guenzler

-After the snow bank stopped our trek to the summit of Pikes Peak we passed back through Windy Point and started down "The Hill".
+After the snow bank stopped our trek to the summit, we passed back through Windy Point and started down "The Hill".

 Dropping down along the snow covered slope.

-Trees as we drop back below tree line.
+The trees returned as we dropped back below tree line.

 As we dropped between the trees.